giobaski/store/README.md

 # store
 java solution for a store.

-Object-oriented programming

 The solution needs to have at least following features:
 ◦ Item: Name, ID (incremental ID by 1 for each product), Price.